-The game starts on Sunday, August 5, at Midnight (00:00 CEST).
+The game starts on Sunday, August 5, at midnight (00:00 CEST).

 If comment #100 is reached before that moment, there is no winner.

-Comments must include a link to your own website (this is supposed to prevent cheating, and there’s a small bonus if the site validates…), and they must make sense.
+Comments must include a link to your own website (this is to prevent cheating, and there’s a small bonus if the site validates…), and they must make sense.
 Tell something, albeit it may be short.
 Comments that ignore this rule will be removed.

-Everybody’s allowed to post two comments, until comment number 100, that is.
+Everybody is allowed to post two comments, until comment number 100, that is.
 This includes me, though I cannot win and must post two comments.
 (There will be things to comment.)

 The prize is paid via PayPal, and only via PayPal.
 Everything else is too complicated or too insecure.
-If you’re no PayPal user yet, you then have yet 1,000 reasons to become one, at least for a few hours.
+If you’re no PayPal user yet, you then have 1,000 reasons to become one, at least for a few hours.

-There still is no legal process.
+There’s no legal process.
 However, the winner is asked to give a public sign that he or she received the money, just to avoid any kind of confusion.

 ❧ What’s this all about?
 It’s still a kind of “experiment” I’ll probably talk about later.
 What matters is that it’s serious and that nobody will be hurt—quite the contrary I guess 😁 So for now, let’s just note that I’m as excited as you are.
 Good luck!